This Day In Writing History

 Melville had no idea that the UK version of his novel was so badly botched until it was too late.
 Shocked and confused by the bad reviews in British magazines, he was relieved when Moby Dick was published in America in its correct and unexpurgated original version.

 Unfortunately, by then, the damage was done.
-The American reading public's interest had changed from sea adventures to tales of the American West and the Alaskan gold rush, and though Moby Dick did receive some good reviews from American critics, readers still remembered the bad reviews of the English critics.
+The American reading public's interest had changed from sea adventures to tales of the American West and the Yukon gold rush, and though Moby Dick did receive good reviews from American critics, readers still remembered the bad reviews of the English critics.

 The warm reception by American critics to the definitive version of Moby Dick was not enough to undo the damage done to the novel by its British publisher and make it the magnum opus Herman Melville had hoped for.
 It sold less than 3,000 copies during his lifetime.
 His total earnings from it were $556.37